 What a nice overlook.
 It’s not the biggest view in the universe, but this is a certified money spot that helps to secure this hike’s place on the A list.

-13. When you’re done taking in the view and visiting the Big Apple with your eyeballs, continue for another moment until you find the three white blazes on the rock face that mark the end of the White Trail.
-Thanks for the good times, White Trail!
+13. When you’re done taking in the view and visiting the Big Apple with your eyeballs, continue for another moment until you find that the green blazes have picked up some yellow-blazed friends.

-See the yellow blaze immediately after the three white blazes?
-Turn right/straight on the Yellow Trail to head downhill toward Surprise Lake, which is about .4 miles from here.
+Turn right/straight on the Green-and-Yellow Trail to head downhill toward Surprise Lake, which is about .4 miles from here.
 Onward and downward!

-14. The well-marked Yellow Trail heads sharply downhill, dropping 135 feet over one-tenth of a mile before leveling out across some rocky terrain.
+14. The well-marked Green-and-Yellow Trail heads sharply downhill, dropping 135 feet over one-tenth of a mile before leveling out across some rocky terrain.

-And then, just .2 miles from the start of the Yellow Trail, your first point of interest: the rhododendron tunnel!
+And then, just .2 miles from the start of the Green-and-Yellow Trail, your first point of interest: the rhododendron tunnel!

 I had no idea what to expect from a rhododendron tunnel, and while the tunnel itself probably wouldn’t qualify as a destination on its own, it is a very cool and unique spot to explore.
 It goes on for quite a while, too.
 Partway through, you’ll climb a little hill and think, “Well, I guess I’m through the rhododendron tunnel now.”
 Nope!
 More rhododendron tunnel, coming your way!